devfun052017/kid-cartoon/README.md

-# kid-cartoon
+# Kid's Cartoons
-The application includes animated channels, using the youtube api for data and play video
+The application includes animated channels, using the youtube api for data and play video.